Ford E-Transit electric van review (2025)

 Ford E-Transit service intervals

 Speaking of servicing, Ford’s taken an unusual step of introducing unlimited mileage service intervals for the E-Transit.
-But you do need to take to the dealer every year.
+In 2025, Ford also extended the service intervals from one year to two.

 Ford E-Transit warranty